SCHUNK-SE-Co-KG/schunk_egu_egk_gripper/README.md

 The driver exposes topics and services to retrieve the gripper state and parameters, and to issue commands such as gripping, moving, jogging, or releasing.
 All topics and services are **namespaced per gripper** and are advertised only when the driver is in the appropriate lifecycle state (e.g., `active`).
-All service names are consistent across all supported gripper types; however, the underlying service types for gripping differ because certain gripper types support different gripping modes.
+All service names are consistent across all supported gripper types; however, some underlying service types differ because certain gripper types support different execution modes.

 A full list of available endpoints and their lifecycle availability can be found here: [docs/topics_and_services.md](./docs/topics_and_services.md)